atmoswing/atmoswing-user-manual/docs/getting-started/predictand-db.rst

 Predictand DB
 =============

-.. todo:: write

-The precipitation database must be generated again when adding years of measurements.
+The preditand data (e.g. precipitation) must be prepared for use in AtmoSwing.
+A tool provided along AtmoSwing allows for the 'database' generation.
 Database generation consists of extracting data from text files and combining them into a NetCDF file.

-During this data processing, Gumbel adjustments are automatically made to calculate the precipitation values corresponding to different return times.
+During this data processing, Gumbel adjustments are automatically made to calculate the precipitation values corresponding to different return periods.

-The interface for generating the rainfall database is accessible through the Tools / Bluid predictand DB menu.
+The interface for generating the precipitation database is accessible through the 'Tools / Build predictand DB' menu from any AtmoSwing software.

 .. image:: img/frame-predictand-db-generator.png
+   :align: center

 The first step is to choose the type of database to generate.
 The options are as follows: